Kong/kongponents/docs/components/select.md

 ### width

-You can pass a `width` string for dropdown.
+You can pass a `width` string for the dropdown.
 By default the `width` is `200px`.
 This is the width of the input, dropdown, and selected item.
 Currently we support numbers (will be converted to `px`), `auto`, and percentages for width.

 :::tip Note